federal-geospatial-platform/fgp-metadata-proxy/docs/Provincial and Territorial Data ETL Processing_V3.md

 ##### [MAPPING_ERROR_LIST_CREATOR](#mapping_error_list_creator-4)

-Creates an FFS file of data item values that cannot be mapped in the METADATA_FORMAT_MAPPER or METADATA_VALUE_MAPPER to a valid value due to unknown data entry errors missing from the look-up table.
+Creates an FFS file of data item values that cannot be mapped in the METADATA_FORMAT_MAPPER or METADATA_VALUE_MAPPER to a valid value due to undocumented data entry errors missing from the look-up table.

 ##### [GMD_SECTION_DATA_EXTRACTION](#gmd_section_data_extraction-4)